xrenegade100/greet-vscode/README.md

 2. As you type or modify the code, the extension will analyze it for linguistic antipatterns.
 3. If any antipatterns are detected, you will receive real-time feedback through diagnostics.
 4. Use the provided suggestions and recommendations to refactor and improve your code.

+## Contribution

+Contributions to this extension are welcome.
+If you encounter any issues or have suggestions for improvement, please create an issue on the GitHub repository.

+## License

+This extension is licensed under the [MIT License](https://opensource.org/licenses/MIT).